What you need to know before traveling to China

 Wedding photography is booming in China.
 Couples start taking their pictures months before the actual wedding.
 If you’re visiting China for the first time, you’ll see the couples in the city parks everywhere.

 These 23 things to know before traveling to China are just the tip of the iceberg.
-Underneath the surface, there’s a huge iceberg called ‘Chinese Culture’.
-People who move to China permanently can probably give you a million examples of all the weird stuff going on in this vast country.
+Underneath the surface there’s a huge iceberg called ‘Chinese Culture’.
+People who move to China permanently can probably give you a million examples about all the weird stuff going on in this vast country.
 We stopped at 23 and these are the items you will definitely notice when you’re visiting China for the first time.

 I hope you enjoyed our list along with our China travel tips.